jibingl/CCNA-CCNP/Switch-Stacking.md

 # Switch Stacking
-Benefits: MEC and centrolized management
+Benefits: MEC and centrolized & simplied management

 ## MEC (Multi-chassis EtherChannel)
 - It also known as **Multi-chassis Link Aggregation Group (MLAG or MC-LAG)**.